Positive unlabeled learning with tensor networks: Related work

-We will evaluate our model on the MNIST image dataset and categorical datasets on which two different sets of techniques have been applied.
-Accordingly, we will use different model sets for comparison/evaluation.
-We will compare the accuracy of our model on the MNIST dataset with several GAN approaches: \begin{itemize} \item Generative positive and unlabeled framework (GenPU)~\cite{hou2017generative}: a series of five neural networks: two generators and three discriminators evaluating the positive, negative, and unlabeled distributions. \item Positive GAN (PGAN)~\cite{chiaroni2018learning}: Uses the original GAN architecture and assumes that unlabeled data are mostly negatived samples. \item Divergent GAN (DGAN)~\cite{chiaroni2019generating}: Standard GAN with the addition of a biased positive-unlabeled risk.
-DGAN can generate only negative samples. \item Conditional generative PU framework (CGenPU)~\cite{papivcunpublished}: Uses the auxiliary classifier GAN approach, with a new PU auxiliary loss discriminating positive and negative samples.
-We use the trained generator network to generate training samples for the final binary classifier (two-stage approach). \item Conditional generative PU framework with an auxiliary classifier (CGenPU-AC)~\cite{papivcunpublished}: The same as CGenPU, but uses the auxiliary classifier to classify the test data (single stage approach). \end{itemize}
+We evaluate our approach on the MNIST image and 15 categorical datasets.
+Accordingly, we use different model sets for comparison/evaluation.
+We compare the accuracy of the presented model on the MNIST dataset with several GAN approaches: \begin{itemize} \item Generative positive and unlabeled framework (GenPU)~\cite{hou2017generative}: a series of five neural networks: two generators and three discriminators evaluating the positive, negative, and unlabeled distributions. \item Positive GAN (PGAN)~\cite{chiaroni2018learning}: Uses the original GAN architecture and assumes that unlabeled data are mostly negatived samples. \item Divergent GAN (DGAN)~\cite{chiaroni2019generating}: Standard GAN with the addition of a biased positive-unlabeled risk.
+DGAN can generate only negative samples. \item Conditional generative PU framework (CGenPU)~\cite{papivc2023conditional}: Uses the auxiliary classifier GAN with a new PU loss discriminating positive and negative samples.
+We use the trained generator network to generate training samples for the final binary classifier (two-stage approach). \item Conditional generative PU framework with an auxiliary classifier (CGenPU-AC)~\cite{papivc2023conditional}: The same as CGenPU, but uses an additional classifier to classify the test data (single stage approach). \end{itemize}